madprops/curls/README.md

 The status of the people you choose can serve as calls of actions to know about interesting activities happening in real time.

-Yes it's similar to twitter except there's no history or other kind of privacy invading mechanisms in place.
+Yes it's similar to Twitter except there's no history or other kind of privacy invading mechanisms in place.
 And there's no CORS restrictions, reading and editing the curl status should be as easy as possible, from within any application.